Skip to content

 The ALLIANZ ALTE WU, Alliance for the former Vienna University of Economics (so-called “alte WU”), is an open, civil society network composed of architectural institutions, interest groups, committed cultural and architectural professionals, as well as users of the alte WU campus.
 Among its members are IG Architektur, the Allianz für Substanz, Architects for Future Austria, the collective Raumstation, along with other associations and individuals.

 Our common goal is to prevent the large-scale demolition of the alte WU.
-Instead, we aim to initiate a process for a forward-looking transformation of the entire building structure – preserving its architectural, urbanistic, ecological, social, and cultural value.
+We aim to initiate an alternative process that enables a forward-looking transformation of the entire building complex – preserving its architectural, urbanistic, ecological, social, and cultural values.

 “Never demolish, never remove or replace, always add, transform and reuse.